gblazquez/bowshockpy/docs/source/index.rst

 Contributing
 ------------

 We welcome contributions and issue reports to this project.
-If you are intersted, please follow our `contributing guidelines <https://github.com/gblazquez/bowshockpy/blob/main/CONTRIBUTING.md>`_.
+If you are interested, please follow our `contributing guidelines <https://github.com/gblazquez/bowshockpy/blob/main/CONTRIBUTING.md>`_.

 License